Jonathaup/Student_records_systems/README.md

 # Overview

-As a software engineer, my goal with this project was to deepen my understanding of integrating SQL relational databases with Python applications.
-The software I developed is a console-based Student Records Management System that interacts with a SQLite database to manage student information and their grades.
-Users can perform essential database operations such as inserting, updating, deleting, and querying records through dynamically generated SQL commands in Python.
+As a software developer, my goal in this project was to advance my skills in integrating SQL relational databases and Python applications.
+The software I developed is a console-type Student Records Management System that interacts with a SQLite database to keep and process student information and their grades.
+The users can perform basic database operations such as record insertion, updating, deletion, and querying through dynamically generated SQL statements in Python.

-The program features an interactive menu-driven interface that supports CRUD (Create, Read, Update, Delete) operations on students and their grades, performs JOIN queries to display combined student-grade information, and calculates statistical summaries including average and highest grades along with pass/fail status.
+The application features an interactive menu-driven interface offering CRUD (Create, Read, Update, Delete) operations on students and grades, JOIN queries to display composite student-grade information, and statistical summaries like average and top grades and pass/fail status.

-This project helps me practice real-world database interaction and data management using Python, preparing me for more complex software development challenges involving databases.
+The project enables me to get hands-on practice with database interaction and data management in real life using Python and prepares me for larger software

 [Software Demo Video](http://youtube.link.goes.here)

 # Relational Database

-This project uses SQLite, a lightweight, file-based relational database engine that does not require a separate server.
-SQLite is ideal for embedding within applications and for learning database concepts.
+This project uses SQLite, which is a file-based, lightweight relational database engine that does not require an external server.
+SQLite is a good choice for embedding in programs and for studying database concepts.

 The database contains two main tables: